 In Who We Be: The Colorization of America (Fall 2013), Jeff Chang (Can’t Stop Won’t Stop, Stanford) carefully analyzes the gaps between what we see and what we think.
 He asks us to consider, how did multiculturalists, in fact, win the culture wars?
 And despite the change in our visual culture and the proliferation of representations of people of color (a process Chang so aptly describes as “colorization”), why do we still not have frank conversations about race?
 Chang will be joined in conversation by Kiese Laymon (Long Division [forthcoming June 2013] and How To Slowly Kill Yourself and Others in America [forthcoming August 2013]) about the post-civil rights movement, the paradox of the post-racial, and the implications of the rapidly changing national demographics on culture and politics.
 With an introduction by DJ Rekha.

 Co-sponsored by the NYU Center for Multicultural Education and Programs, NYU Program in American Studies, and NYU Arthur L. Carter Journalism Institute.

-Please RSVP by Tuesday, April 16, 2013 using the form below.
+Please RSVP by Tuesday, April 16, 2013 using the form above.
 Reservations are also accepted via phone (212.992.9653).